Golf Lesson #4: Game Improvement Golf Clubs

 A large sweet spot is generally created by perimeter weighting design.
 The sweet spot is the optimum place to make contact with the ball.
 The larger the sweet spot, the greater room for swing error.
 But designing for the largest sweet spot can leave less room to correct other common swing errors.
 Perimeter weighting can be shifted to cure toe-miss-hits and to help get the ball up in the air.

-Another example of using perimeter weighting to solve a problem is the low center of gravity designs of Callaway Golf.
-Callaway Golf iron designs tend to shift weight to solve the problem of getting the ball up in the air, but may decrease the sweet spot size.
-However, take heart — we are talking about fractions of millimeters of sweet spot size here, not inches.
+Another example of using perimeter weighting to solve a problem is the low center of gravity designs of Callaway Golf irons.
+Callaway Golf iron designs tend to shift weight to solve the problem of getting the ball up in the air, but by creating a higher ball flight you might be foregoing a bit of distance overall.
+Take heart — we are talking about fractions of millimeters of sweet spot size here.
+The end result of all these new features are clubs that are much easier to hit!

 Low Center of Gravity

-Recently, low center of gravity (LCG) has become a favored design concept.
+Low center of gravity (LCG) clubs have become a favored design concept.
 This means shifting weight to the bottom of the club to increase the ability to hit the ball up into the air.
-If you don’t have a problem getting the golf ball off the ground, then LCG should be less important to you.
-It you have a big problem in this area then LCG matter a lot.
-Golf clubs with tungsten inserts, or weight ports focus on LCG, because tungsten is heavier than steel and allows the club to have even more weight where it counts.
+If you don't have a problem getting the golf ball off the ground, then LCG should be less important to you.
+It you have a big problem in this area then LCG might matter a lot.
+Golf clubs with tungsten inserts, or weight ports focus on LCG, because the added weighting is heavier than steel and allows the club to have even more weight in the specific areas that count.

 To conclude, our overall goal is to have a large sweet spot and also solve some other common swing problems.
-Certain designs of the famous name manufacturers may orient more towards solving one problem than another: weight ports, inserts, etc. Pinemeadow Golf aims to be a smart follower and take advantage of the best thinking out there in the golf world, and apply those concepts to our products.
-Remember, most existing designs in the market place today are simply changes from prior designs, all our designs focus on game improvement, we want you to hit the golf ball both straight and far.
+Certain designs of the famous name manufacturers may orient more towards solving one problem than another: weight ports, inserts, etc. At Pinemeadow Golf we aim to take advantage of the best thinking out there in the golf world, and apply those concepts to our products.
+Remember, most existing designs in the market place today are simply changes from prior designs, all our designs focus on game improvement clubs for the average golfer.
+We want you to hit the golf ball both straight and far.

 Hybrids and More